OurVoiceUSA/HelloVoter/server/README.md

 * `JOB_CONCURRENCY`: Number of import jobs that can run in parallel.
 This is only relevant if you're using Neo4j Enterprise Edition, as Community Edition is limited to 4 CPUs, and the minimum CPUs required for parallel jobs is 6.
 * `SM_OAUTH_URL`: URL of the oauth provider.
 * `JWT_PUB_KEY`: Path to the public key of the oauth provider.
-* `WABASE`: URL of the HelloVoterHQ react application.
 * `VOLUNTEER_ADD_NEW`: Whether or not volunteers can add new addresses & people that don't exist in the database.
-* `DEBUG`: Whether or not cypher and other debugging info is sent to the console log.